 Bolster & Enrich Your Knowledge Graph with Context-Aware AI

-Once you’ve defined the specifications of your knowledge graph, context-aware AI in GraphGrid CDP detects where existing and emerging gaps exist in your knowledge graph model and suggests edits.
+Once you’ve defined the specifications of your knowledge graph, context-aware AI in GraphGrid detects where existing and emerging gaps exist in your knowledge graph model and suggests edits.
 The Natural Language Processing (NLP) service scans your graph and lets you know when you need to add new node or relationship types.

 GraphGrid Manager lets you build an enterprise knowledge graph with all the advantages of a native graph database and none of the hefty time sink to become a standalone graph expert.
 With Manager, you scale easily as your data needs change, you can ensure data consistency across your knowledge graph (and across your organization), and you track how your data changes over time.